 This domain considers functional impairment associated with or exacerbated by mental health issues.
-While some types of illnesses, disabilities and developmental delays being experienced by the child may play a role in determining what types of support services may be required, they should generally not be considered in determining mental health service intensity within a stepped care continuum.
+While some types of illnesses and disabilities experienced by the adolescent may play a role in determining what types of support services may be required, they should not be considered in determining mental health service intensity within a stepped care continuum.

-Assessment of a child on this domain should consider the impact of the mental health issues on:
+Assessment of an adolescent on this domain should consider the impact of the mental health issues on:

-- The child's ability to fulfil usual roles/responsibilities appropriate to their age, developmental level, capability, and cultural background. - The child's functioning within the family or home environment, in educational settings, with friends and peers, at play and in the community. - The child's ability to undertake basic activities of daily living appropriate to their age, capability, and developmental level (e.g., self-care, mobility, toileting, nutrition, and personal hygiene).
+- The adolescent's ability to fulfil usual roles/responsibilities appropriate to their age, developmental level, capability, and cultural background. - The adolescent's functioning within the family or home environment, in educational, social, or vocational settings, with friends and peers and in the community. - The adolescent's ability to undertake basic activities of daily living appropriate to their age, capability, and developmental level (e.g., self-care, mobility, toileting, nutrition, and personal hygiene).